nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 > A Test Case is a parameterized specification for an experiment in which test inputs are provided to the Autonomy, the target system, and/or fault injection, and the responses observed and measured.

-This includes the mission specification, test configuration, including the frequency, type, and time info for the automated fault injection.
+This includes the mission specification, and test configuration, including the frequency, type, and time info for the automated fault injection.

 **Test Harness**